iamvery/iamvery.github.com/_posts/2015-02-17-rails-new-for-you.markdown

 <script src="http://gist-it.appspot.com/https://github.com/iamvery/dotfiles/blob/8f250b069228fda67d99f8195a49f41c3bf79d1b/.rails_template.rb"></script>

-I keep all my configuration files in [a Gist](config-gist) so they can be downloaded as needed.
+I keep all my configuration files in [a Gist][config-gist] so they can be downloaded as needed.

 To make sure the template is always used for new apps, I added an alias to